Backpacking Photography Tips

 Know Your Limits

 Remember that your pack will most likely be fairly heavy, and will determine how far and fast you can travel.
 Don’t push yourself beyond your limit.
 Take it easy and break your hiking distances into manageable lengths.
-If you arrive at camp physically exhausted you won’t have much energy left for making good photographs.
+If you arrive at camp physically exhausted you won’t have much energy left to making good photographs.
 Unless the perfect image is right in front of your tent you’ll need to be on the move until after sunset.

 Carefully research your trip in advance.
 Check out trip reports and maps, and pay particular attention to elevation differences from point to point.
 You may think that you can easily hike 15 miles in a day.
-However, that distance will be considerably less when throw in 3000′-4000′ elevation gain while carrying a full pack.
+However, that distance will be considerably less when you throw in 3000′-4000′ elevation gain while carrying a full pack.

 Glacier Peak and Image Lake North Cascades #58239 Purchase

 This may be the most important tip I have to offer.

 The best portrait photographers will always tell you this.
 Being keenly aware of, and bringing out the nuances in someone’s personality is the key to great portrait photography.
 This is also true for other subject matter, including landscape and nature.

 One of the best ways of accomplishing this is to just sit and observe, be meditative.
 Consider the current catchphrase Light And Fast.
 Going light is good, but why fast, what’s the rush?
 Isn’t wilderness something to be savored?
 Aside from photography aren’t you also here to get away from the rush and complexities of daily living?

 Slow down and think creatively, you’ll enjoy your trip more and make better images.

 It’s easy to backpack into a beautiful area, set up camp, grab your camera and snap your brains out.
 However, when you get back home you most likely will have only snapshot quality photos.